citibeth/usermacports/README.md

     export PATH=$MACPORTS/bin:$PATH
     ```

-5. Run one of the scripts in ```setup/``` to fill your new MacPorts installation with stuff.
-The script sets its own ```MACPORTS``` variable, and that is what it will fill with software.
-Edit if needed.
+5. Install stuff in your new Macports directory; just use `port
+   install` without the `sudo`.